Marva-t/final_project/readme.md

 There will be a short excerpt along with the title, author, date, source and link to the full article.

+## UI Draft

 I'm expecting 2 main views.

+-'New'
-One view is 'New', where you get to pick the category and click on the button to randomly select you an article.
-The second will be 'Show', where you get to view the details of the randomly selected article.
+ you get to pick the category and click on the button to randomly select you an article -'Show' you get to view the details of the randomly selected article

-Techie Tech Requirements:
+# Techie Tech Requirements:

+  - express
+  - mongoose
+  - mongo
+  - news api

+  Potentially more?

+# Features:

-1. Choosing a category.
+1. Choosing a news category
-2. Randomly pulling a news article from that category.
+2. Randomly pulling a news article from that category

-I'm not sure ^^^^ if that's right but we will start there.